matys1/lab1-web/book-notes/part-5.md

 - The `default` statement is entirely optional and doesn't require a `break` statement at the end as it comes last after all the `case` statements.

+### General note on loops

+- The `while` and `do...while` loops do not handle the `initialExpression` and `incremenExpression` as part of their syntax like the `for`-type loops do.
+This means that for `while` and `do...while` loops you need to declare `initialExpression` outside the actual loop.
+Declaring `initialExpression` within the loop will cause it to re-declare the variable each iteration potentially creating an infinite loop.
+You're free to declare other variables as needed in all loops.

+- Applies to all loops: if the loop includes only a single-line statement to execute you can omit wrapping it in a block statement using curly braces (`{ }`).
+However, it's best practice, like discussed before, to have a consistent style and use them regardless.
+This impoves readability, consistency and makes it easier to maintain code if you want to add additional statements in the future.

 ### The `for` loops

 - A `for` loop repeats until a specified condition evaluates to `false`.
 The basic syntax is: